Strap on your mask and snorkel or tank for the Great Barrier Reef’s biggest event of the year – the beautiful and mysterious mass coral spawning.

-Single night trips for the coral spawning depart both Cairns and Port Douglas over the predicted period.
+Single night trips for the coral spawning will depart Cairns over the predicted period.
 These leave late afternoon and return after midnight.

 Liveaboards operate over the predicted dates however these are not dedicated coral spawning trips.
 Plans can vary depending on weather and time, so if you are interested in a liveaboard experience enquire directly with the company for their plans around the annual event.